 As such, it's designed more for companies that need internal time-tracking workflows rather than a full invoicing and payments system.

-- Cost: Varies.
-Free plan: 1 user & 2 projects, Solo plan: $12/month, Team plan: $12/user/month.
-Standard payment processing fees apply via Stripe integration on top of the plan fees
+• Cost: Varies.
+Free plan: 1 user & 2 projects, Team plan starts at $9/user/month, Enterprise plan starts at $14/user/month.
+Standard payment processing fees apply via Stripe integration on top of the plan fees.

 9. Wave: best free invoicing software for very small or early-stage businesses